ncatlab/nlab-content/pages/3/7/2/0/273/content.md

   \,.
 $$

-Another example of non-abelian generalized cohomology is [[unstable topological K-theory]], whose classifying spaces are taken to be finite stages $\mathrm{U}(n)$ of the sequential colimits which construct the classifying spaces of topological K-theory.
+Another example of non-abelian generalized cohomology is [[unstable topological K-theory]], whose classifying spaces are taken to be finite stages $\mathrm{U}(n)$ of the sequential colimits which construct the classifying spaces of [[topological K-theory]].

 ### Developing non-abelian cohomology